josephernest/writing/README.md

 * CTRL+SHIFT+H or `?` icon (bottom left): Show help

 Why another Markdown editor?
+Why not just use StackEdit?
 ----
 There are many online editors that support Markdown but:

-* most of them don't support LaTeX / MathJax (for math formulas)
+* half of them don't support LaTeX / MathJax (for math formulas)
-* some of them do, but have a 1-sec delay between keypress and display, and I find this annoying, see e.g. [StackEdit](https://www.stackedit.io)
+* some of them do, but have a **1-sec delay between keypress and display**, and I find this annoying, see e.g. [StackEdit](https://www.stackedit.io)
 * some of them have annoying flickering each time you write new text, once math is present on the page
 * most of them are not minimalist / distraction-free enough for me